jrmontag/mnist-sklearn/data/original/README.md

-Put the provided data files (.gz) here.
+Put the provided data files here.
+They should be named: ``test-images.gz, train-images.gz, train-labels.gz``